That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - For acute sweet cravings

-- With essential oils that help suppress the urge to snack
+- With essential oils that help curb sugar cravings

 - Helps keep your blood sugar balanced between meals